yetanalytics/lrsql/doc/startup.md

 | H2 In-Memory | `bin/run_h2.sh` | `n/a` | In-memory H2 db mostly used for development.
 This will not save your data after a restart.
 There is not a windows executable for this mode. |
 | H2 Persistent | `bin/run_h2_persistent.sh` | `n/a` | H2 db mostly used for development.
 There is not a windows executable for this mode. |

+*NOTE:* All attachments and documents have a maximum size of 1 megabyte in H2 (the maximum size of a [variable byte array](http://www.h2database.com/html/datatypes.html#binary_varying_type) in H2).
+As such, we strongly recommend using SQLite over H2 for a non-external database.

 ##### Mac or Linux
 - In terminal/shell navigate to the root of the SQL LRS directory